wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-privacy/includes/third-party-sharing.md

 ## Law enforcement requests

 Microsoft does not give any government (including law enforcement or other government entities) direct or unfettered access to customer data.
-If any third party wants customer data, it needs to follow applicable legal process–meaning, it must serve us with a valid legal process for content or subscriber information or other non-content data.
+If any third party wants customer data, it needs to follow applicable legal process.
+It means it must serve us with a valid legal request for content or subscriber information or other non-content data.
 For non-governmental requests, we require specific lawful consent of the account owner to release content and, for all requests, we provide notice to the account owner unless prohibited by law from doing so.
 Microsoft does not provide any government with platform encryption keys or provide governments with the ability to break customer enabled encryption.

-If a government wants customer data, it must follow applicable legal process.
+If a government wants customer data, it must follow applicable legal processes, which include:

 - All legal demands for customer data must target specific accounts and identifiers.
 - Microsoft’s legal compliance team reviews all legal demands to ensure they are valid, rejects the ones that are not valid, and only provides specific data in response.